Alabama vs. Cincinnati Cotton Bowl NCAA Football Odds, Plays and Insights | December 31, 2021

 Over/Under Insights

-- Alabama and its opponents have gone over the current 58-point total in nine of 12 games this season.
+- Alabama has combined with its opponents to put up more than 58 points in nine of 12 games this season.

-- The two teams combine to average 81.7 points per game, 23.7 more than the total in this contest.

-- This contest's total is 21.7 points greater than the 36.3 these two squads combine to allow per game this season.

-- The average total in Crimson Tide games this season is 62.3, 4.3 points above Friday's over/under of 58.
+- The average total in Crimson Tide games this season is 62.3, 4.3 points more than Friday's over/under of 58.

 Alabama Stats and Trends

-- Alabama has played 13 games, with seven wins against the spread.
+- In Alabama's 13 games this year, it has seven wins against the spread.

 - The Crimson Tide are 6-5 ATS when favored by 13.5 points or more this season.

-- In games that Alabama picks up over 304.9 yards, the team is 7-5 against the spread and 12-1 overall.
+- In games that Alabama piles up more than 304.9 yards, the team is 7-5 against the spread and 12-1 overall.

-- The Crimson Tide have 10 giveaways this season, while the Bearcats have 32 takeaways .
+- The Crimson Tide have turned the ball over 10 times this season, 22 fewer than the Bearcats have forced (32).

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.